Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 where we use the notation $k\in \supp(A)$ to denote enumeration over all $k$ indices for which $\mcE_k$ acts non trivially on $A$.
 Writing the LHS as $\sum_{k\in \supp(A)} p_k\av{A}_\infty + \sum_{k\notin \supp(A)} p_k\av{A}_\infty$ and re-organizing the equation, we obtain the following equation, which holds for every local observable $A$:

-The above equation can be used to \emph{validate} a given model of the local channels $\{\mcE_k\}$.
-Indeed, given a model for the local channels, together with a corresponding probability distribution $\{p_k\}$, we define a \emph{cost function} $\Phi$ by taking the square of the difference between the LHS and RHS of \Eq{eq:stoch-noiseless-local} for a set of independent local observables $\{A\}$:
+The above equation can be used to \emph{validate} a channel $\mcE$.
+Given a channel $\mcE$, we shall now let $S$ denote the set of local observables.
+Throughout this paper, we shall always take $S$ to be the set of geometrically $t$-local Pauli operators for some fixed $t$ --- but at large, our method is independent of that choice.
+Using $S$, we define a \emph{cost function} $\Phi$ as a normalized sum of differences between the LHS and RHS of \Eq{eq:stoch-noiseless-local} for all local observables $A\in S$:

-Since $\av{\mcE_k^*(A)}_\infty$ is the expectation value of a $(t+1)$-local observable, we can express it as a linear combination of the expectation value of $(t+1)$-local Pauli strings on the same support.
-The resulting $\Phi$ can then be written as a quadratic expression of these Pauli expectation values, with coefficients $C_{\alpha\beta}$ that depend on the details of underlying model: